cvdlab-projects/webvisual/slides/2013-04-18/individuals/riccardi2.md

  # WV-LAR

  ##Functions:
- - Selection console Fixedv Lar-Demo or JavaScript console
+ - Selection console Fixed Lar-Demo or JavaScript console
  - Open a file JavsaScript from local folder
  - Go To the next step in file
  - Evaluation content step